Franciszek Jarecki: Defection

 On the morning of March 5, 1953 (coincidentally, the day of Joseph Stalin's death), Jarecki escaped Poland in a MiG-15.
 The decision was a very risky one, as the People's Army of Poland had previously shot those who tried to escape.
-For example, Edward Pytko, an instructor at Dęblin, tried to escape to West Germany in 1952, but was stopped by Soviet aircraft over East Germany and handed back to the Poles; Pytko was charged with high treason and executed.
+For example, Edward Pytko, an instructor at Dęblin, tried to escape in a Yakovlev Yak-9 to West Germany in 1952, but was stopped by Soviet aircraft over Czechoslovakia and handed back to the Poles; Pytko was charged with high treason and executed.

 Jarecki flew from Słupsk to the field airport at Rønne on the Danish island of Bornholm.
 The whole trip took him only a few minutes.
 There, specialists from the United States, called by Danish authorities, thoroughly checked the plane.
 According to international regulations, they returned it by ship to Poland a few weeks later.

 Jarecki remained in the West.
 From Denmark, he moved to London, where General Władysław Anders awarded him the Cross of Merit, and then to the United States, where he provided crucial information about modern Soviet aircraft and air tactics.
 Among those who shook his hand was President Dwight D. Eisenhower.
 Jarecki received a $50,000 prize for the person who was first to present a MiG-15 to the Americans and became a U.S. citizen.

 A propaganda leaflet featuring Jarecki's story, produced shortly after his defection for Operation Moolah, encouraging North Korean pilots to defect with their jet fighters.

 A few months later, another Polish pilot, Zdzisław Jażwinski, escaped with a MiG-15 to Bornholm.
-Three years later, four students of Dęblin's school escaped in two Yakovlev Yak-18 planes, crossing Czechoslovakia to land near Vienna in neutral Austria.
+Three years later, four students of Dęblin's school escaped in two Yakovlev Yak-18s, crossing Czechoslovakia to land near Vienna in neutral Austria.
 The leaflets used in Operation Moolah during the Korean War carried a photo of Jarecki.